AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 It’s a strong offering, considering most insurance companies only include the cost of a rental car with this type of coverage and require you to buy roadside coverage for additional assistance.

-2. Best Tesla Auto Insurance for Roadside Coverage - Allstate
+2. Best for Roadside Assistance - Allstate

 What We Like Most: